-Big data is a new buzzword the summarizes various aspects of handling large amounts of heterogeneous data.
+Big data is a new buzzword that summarizes various aspects of handling large amounts of heterogeneous data.
 The goals are to perform efficient analytics and to derive new information from large collection of potentially heterogeneous data.
 The heterogeneity of data is an important issue in big data: data is not only large in volume and produced at a high speed (velocity), it has also a high variety.
 This research groups applies and extends technologies that have been developed in the context of model management.
 Research in model management aims at developing technologies and mechanisms to support the integration, merging, evolution, and matching of complex data models to support the management of complex, integrated, distributed, heterogeneous information systems.

 To support and improve design, operating and work processes in plastics and chemical engineering, the Engineering Information Systems group works on fine grained support of cooperative work processes and an approach for metadata based information and knowledge management.